A-WA

-History
+Personal lives

 The Haim sisters grew up in the community settlement of Shaharut, a village of about thirty families in the Arava Valley desert of southern Israel, to a father of Yemenite Jewish origin and a mother of mixed Ukrainian and Moroccan Jewish heritage.
 Their paternal grandparents are originally from Sana'a and were brought to Israel during Operation Magic Carpet.

 The Haim sisters spent most of their holidays with their paternal grandparents, singing piyyutim, traditional liturgical poems in Hebrew and Aramaic, as well as traditional Yemenite songs in Arabic sung by women.
+Their parents also played a variety of music genres in their house, with their father playing guitar, bouzouki, and darbuka.
+At school, the sister took voice, piano, theater, and dance lessons.

-Tair has a BA in music from Levinsky College of Education in Tel Aviv, while Liron is an architect and Tagel is a graphic designer and illustrator.
+Tair has a BA in music from Levinsky College of Education in Tel Aviv, while Liron is an architect, and Tagel is a graphic designer and illustrator.
 They also have two younger sisters, Shir and Tzlil, and a brother, Evyatar, who is a sound technician and was involved in the production of the album Habib Galbi.

+Musical career

+A-WA first formed in 2011, after the trio finished college, and they began uploading music to YouTube.

 The trio was discovered by Tomer Yosef, the lead singer of Balkan Beat Box, to whom they sent a demo of "Habib Galbi", a traditional Yemenite melody sung in the Yemenite dialect of Judeo-Arabic.
 He showed the demo to a few elder Yemenite women, who mistook the sisters for actual singers from Yemen.
-The music video went viral in the Muslim World, especially in Yemen, and became the first ever song in Arabic to hit No. 1 on the Israeli pop charts.
+The music video, released in early March, went viral in the Muslim world, especially in Yemen.
+The three officially released the single in April 2015, and it became the first song in Arabic to hit number 1 on the Israeli pop charts.
+They toured in Europe after the single's release.
+The trio debuted the other songs from their debut album during performances in September 2015.
+The record itself was released in 2016.